TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 Uniqueness of :php:`$code` is created by using a UNIX timestamp of :php:`now` (the time when the exception is created): This can be easily created, for instance using the trivial shell command :code:`date +%s`.
-The resulting number should be directly inserted into the code and never changed again.
+The resulting number of this command should be directly used as the exception code and never changed again.

-Throwing a meaningful message in is important especially if top-level exceptions are thrown.
+Throwing a meaningful message is important especially if top-level exceptions are thrown.
 A developer receiving this exception should get all useful data that can help to debug and mitigate the issue.